Funding Resources for Western Cape Digitalization Researchers

 Support for Western Cape students to go abroad

-Programme Website. |
+|

-Merit scholarship program for foreign students (PBEEE) | FRQ-NT (Closed)
+Merit scholarship program for foreign students (PBEEE) | Frq-nt (cLOSED)

 Merit scholarship program for foreign students (PBEEE) | Fonds de recherche du Québec – Nature et technologies (FRQNT)

-(Please note this call is now closed, but will reopen in 2020) Value: dependent on program stream- please see below.
+(Please note this call is now closed) Value: dependent on program stream- please see below.
 The objective of the Merit Scholarship Programs for Foreign Students (PBEEE) is to support the internationalization of research activities in Québec's institutions of higher education, to attract the best foreign researchers and students, and to promote Québec universities and College Centers for the Transfer of Technologies (CCTT), abroad.
 Candidates must be preselected by a university, the Réseau Trans-Tech (a CCTT), TERI University, the SRE or CONACYT.
 There are three streams within the program: Doctoral research, post-doctoral research, or Short-term research or professional development.
 Universities can recommend four candidates per year for each of these three components.
 There are no quotas per country.
 The Réseau Trans-tech can recommend four candidates for Postdoctoral scholarships and Short-term research or professional development scholarships.
 Doctoral research component Candidates are eligible for doctoral merit program scholarships from MEESR in the first nine sessions of their doctoral studies.
 All doctoral sessions, funded or unfunded, completed before the scholarship takes effect, are used in calculating the eligibility period.
 The maximum duration of the scholarship is three years (nine sessions), with a possible extension of up to 12 months, for up to $25,000 (Canadian) per year Postdoctoral component Postdoctoral scholarships are intended for researchers who have obtained their degree no more than two years before the deadline of the competition or who submitted their dissertation by the deadline for the beginning of scholarship use.
 Postdoctoral research must be conducted in an institution other than the one that granted the Doctorate.
 The applicant's doctoral supervisors and co-supervisors may not act as his/her postdoctoral supervisor, even if they have changed institutions.
 The duration of this scholarship is for up to one year, for $35,000 (Canadian).
 This scholarship is not renewable.
 Short-term research or professional development component Short-term research or professional development scholarships are intended for technical and university students (option A) or researchers who have completed a doctorate no more than five years before the deadline for the competition (option B).
 The research or professional development must be conducted in an institution other than the one at which the student was enrolled when he or she applied.
 The duration of this scholarship is for up to four months, for $3,000 (Canadian) per month.
 The scholarship is not renewable.
 Visit the programme website here. |